Delays in Spiking Neural Networks: A State Space Model Approach: Experimental Set-up

 \subsubsection{Dataset}

-The Spiking Heidelberg Digits (SHD) dataset was introduced to standardize the evaluation of neuromorphic learning models \cite{shd_ssc_dataset}.
-It consists of spike sequences derived from microphone recordings using the Lauscher artificial cochlea model.
-The dataset contains $20$ classes of spoken digits $0$ to $9$ in both German and English.
-It has $8156$ training and $2264$ test samples.
-Each sample is represented by $700$ input channels.
-This dataset is primarily used for classification tasks, where the goal is to identify the spoken digit from the input spike sequence.
-Further details on dataset preprocessing and usage are provided in Section~\ref{sec:appendix_dataset}.
+The Spiking Heidelberg Digits (SHD) dataset \cite{shd_ssc_dataset} consists of spike sequences derived from microphone recordings via the Lauscher cochlea model, covering $20$ classes (digits $0$-$9$ in German and English) across $8156$ training and $2264$ test samples, each with $700$ input channels.
+The task is to classify the spoken digit from the input spike sequence.
+The Pre-processing details are in the Appendix~\ref{sec:appendix_dataset}.